-Decodable text, in the form of a narrative or expository passage, is included in each lesson.
+A narrative or expository passage is included in each lesson.

-After the parts of the story have been read silently and orally, students demonstrate their knowledge of what they have read by matching each part to the appropriate picture.
+After the parts of the passage have been read silently and orally, students demonstrate their knowledge of what they have read by answering oral questions about each part and by matching each part to the appropriate picture.

-11 Spelling
+10 Spelling

-A spelling activity is included in each lesson.
+This activity appears only in the teacher guide and is included in every lesson.

-The teacher dictates to students two short words, two longer words, and a sentence.
+The teacher dictates to the students two short words. five longer words, and a sentence.

-Students slow down the pronunciation of each word, say the sounds or parts of the word, and write down the corresponding letters or parts.
+Students slow down the pronunciation for each word, say the sounds or parts of the word, and write the corresponding letters or parts on a sheet of paper.